cmadland/teaching/pages/02.edci335-202105/01.home/01.welcome/_week-1/alert.md

 :fa-check: Customize your blog.<br>
 :fa-check: Post a self-introduction to your blog.<br>
 :fa-check: Set up your [RSS feeds](https://edtechuvic.ca/edci335/rss-feeds/).<br>
-:fa-check: Form your [learning pods by Friday, May 8](https://edtechuvic.ca/edci335/a01-social-spaces/).
+:fa-check: Form your [learning pods by Wednesday, May 12](https://edtechuvic.ca/edci335/a01-social-spaces/).
 The password was emailed to you.<br>